SJBB5/LASSO-/README.md

 # LASSO-
-Implementing and testing LASSO regression in python
+Implementing, deriving, and testing LASSO regression in python